WinVector/rqdatatable/extras/TimingGroupedMean.md

 These timings are be of [small task large number of repetition breed](https://cran.r-project.org/web/packages/data.table/vignettes/datatable-benchmarking.html#avoid-microbenchmark...-times100) that Matt Dowle writes against.
 So they at first wouldn't seem that decisive.
 Except, look at the following:

 -   At the time of our reading the example and methods were not shared.
 To reproduce the work we will need to make our own example (which we share [here](https://github.com/WinVector/rqdatatable/blob/master/extras/TimingGroupedMean.Rmd)).
--   The timings are not relative to any other package or system (`data.table` and `Pandas` being two obvious choices), so may have trouble valuing the results.
+-   The timings are not relative to any other package or system (base-`R`, `data.table`, and `Pandas` being three obvious choices), so may have trouble valuing the results.
 -   The time reported for `dplyr` on the `sum()/n()` examples is over a second to process 10,000 rows.
 This is unbelievably slow, and we fail to reproduce it in our run.
 -   The time reported for `dplyr` on the `mean()` examples is about 0.01 seconds.
 This is a plausible time for this task (about 3 times as long as `data.table` would take).
 But it is much faster than is typical for `dplyr`.
 We fail to reproduce it in our run, we see `dplyr` taking closer to 0.07 seconds on this task (or about seven times slower).